jara001/f1tenth-rules/rules_v3.md

 ### Violations

-Obstructing other teams
+- Teams are not allowed to obstructing other teams by any means (e.g., leaving a stationary car on the track outside of the designated area).
-Endangering other teams/cars
+- Teams are not allowed to endanger other teams and cars by an inappropriate behaviour.

 ## Inspection

-- The purpose of the Inspection is to check that the hardware of the autonomous cars meets the competition requirements and the cars are not dangerous for the environment, opponents, and people.
+The purpose of the Inspection is to check that the hardware of the autonomous cars meets the competition requirements and the cars are not dangerous for the environment, opponents, and people.

 - The inspection of the vehicles is done in a dedicated time-frame.
 - The inspection is done by the race referees.
 - The inspection has to be completed before the Qualification and after any significant changes to the cars hardware or algorithms during any of the days of the event.